Equity, Diversity, Inclusion and Accessibility (EDIA) Initiatives

 - Students-as-Partners Approach in Development of Inclusive and Equitable Resources

-We are using a students-as-partners approach to enriching and strengthening EDI in the Department of Biology curriculum at UTM.
-Student fellows will gather, select, and build an initial set of […]
+We used a students-as-partners approach to enrich and strengthen EDI in the Department of Biology curriculum at UTM.
+Student fellows built an initial set of equitable and inclusive activities and […]

 -